alphagov/inside-government-admin-guide/creating-documents/document-types.md

 A publication page carries the publication as an attachment: most publication pages carry just 1 stand-alone document.

-The document can appear as various file types (HTML, PDF, Word).
-Note that you enter HTML documents as text directly into Publisher, but for other document files (PDF, Word, Excel etc) you [upload documents from local servers as attachments](/inside-government-admin-guide/creating-documents/add-attachments.html).
+The document can appear as various file types.
+Note that for the usual file types (PDF, Word, Excel etc) you [upload documents from local servers as attachments](/inside-government-admin-guide/creating-documents/add-attachments.html).
+Alternatively you can [create an HTML document in Publisher](/inside-government-admin-guidecreating-documents/create-an-HTML-document.html) to show on the publication page in a web-based format.

 Sometimes a single publication page has multiple attachments (eg a statistical release would include the pre-release access list and perhaps some data files as supporting documents).
 You can also use a single publication page for serial collections of documents: